abbrev/fatfs/src/00readme.txt

                        Fixed f_close() invalidates the file object without volume lock.
                        Fixed f_closedir() returns but the volume lock is left acquired.
                        Fixed creation of an entry with LFN fails on too many SFN collisions.

+  Mar 19,'14 R0.10b    Fixed a hard error in the disk I/O layer can collapse the directory entry.
+                       Fixed LFN entry is not deleted on delete/rename an object with lossy converted SFN.